noynaert/act311spring2019/Week_01_--_VS_Code_and_Git_Notes/030_Getting_Started_With_GIT.md

 A Repository or repo is a project.

-* First method: To create a project, go to the root folder of your project and do "git init"  (Do not do it now.)
-* Second method: Create the repo on github.com.
-Then clone the project to your own machine.
-Github will automatically supply the code to copy paste to a terminal on your system
-* Third method: Use the utilities built into VS Code, Intellij, Eclipse, or whatever IDE you are using.
-This is often tempting, but I find it the most problem-prone.

 ## Important local files and directories

 In *nix (including Linux and Mac OS) files that start with a . are hidden files.